About NAISA

 E-Board Members

-Vice President – Kylene Chino
+President – Kylene Chino

-My name is Kylene and I am a proud member from the Pueblo of Santa Ana and Navajo Nation.
+My name is Kylene and I am a proud member of the Pueblo of Santa Ana and Navajo Nation.
 My pronouns are she/her.
 I am a Sophomore majoring in Sports Management.
 At the start of my first year, I was introduced to NAISA through my job at the Native American Cultural Programs.
 I was welcomed with open arms to a growing community and the connections I have made are lifelong.
-NAISA has become my family away from home especially since we all have grown a strong bond between one another.
+NAISA has become my family away from home especially since we all have grown a strong bond with one another.
 I am excited to work more with our community to increase our voice on campus as well as bring more members into our family.
 Can’t wait to see what this year brings!

 Secretary – Maceo Hertz-Velazquez